veganworshipper/Broadcom-Stingray-PS225/linux/linux.md

 select rootfs-ordinal 5`
 startup
 ```

+If you build a newer kernel later you must remember to copy the kernel image to the EFI partition and replace `Image.2`.

 After the kernel messages you should get an ALARM login prompt on the serial console.